-Sydney Festival wishes to research and implement best practice to enhance the enjoyment of live performance for patrons with hearing and vision impairments.
-This includes an understanding of available options as well as technological innovations, with consultation regarding production and performance time selections (taking into consideration any logistics which inhibit the implementation of some initiatives).
+Sydney Festival wishes to research and implement best practice to enhance the enjoyment of live performance for patrons who are blind or with vision loss, Deaf or hard of hearing, have sensory / communication disorders or other disability.
+This includes an understanding of available options as well as technological innovations that can be considered and possibly implemented, with consultation regarding production and performance time selections (taking into consideration any logistics which inhibit the implementation of some initiatives).